Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/328-logo-customization-functionality.md

 **Test description**

-This test aims to verify whether it's possible to replace logo in existing firmware image and flash this firmware on the DUT.
+This test aims to verify whether it's possible to replace logo in existing firmware and after flash it shows properly.

 **Test configuration data**